 Jeep Pressure No. 1 was later renamed Deluge Unit 671, with no apparent upgrades other than a new red and black paint job.
 It was photographed by Dick Adelman in April, 1975.

-The monitor stream strategy led to the development of larger pressure wagons capable of hitting fires higher up in large buildings.
-Unit 673, "Big John," had a deluge gun designed for a fireboat, mounted on a 6x6 chassis with hydraulic lifts.
+The monitor stream strategy led to the development of larger turret wagons capable of hitting fires higher up in large buildings.
+Unit 673, named "Big John" after its designer John F. Plant, had a deluge gun designed for a fireboat, mounted on a 6x6 chassis with hydraulic lifts.
 See a rear view photo (70K JPEG) by Ray Plum, of Big John in action.
+More detail photos at ChicagoAreaFire.com.

 Big John's litle brother was Unit 674, built on a 1961 FC-150 chassis, and known as "Little John."
 Jack Calderone, editor of Fire Apparatus Journal, supplied this photo and says Little John's rear deck and body were fabricated in the CFD shops.